 The best way to end this Philippines itinerary is in El Nido.
 El Nido is on the island Palawan, and even though Palawan has a lot of stunning locations, El Nido should definitely be the one you visit first.
 Again, to no surprise, the accommodation and the WiFi will be terrible here, but the restaurants and nature are so stunning, you’ll probably forget all about it.

 The best way to do the island hopping tours here is to, once again, do a private tour.
 Doing a private tour in El Nido (more on the link) will mean that you can design your own itinerary and travel to otherwise super crowded islands totally undisturbed.
 We were 4 people on a private tour and had 2 islands completely to ourselves.

 Best things to do in El Nido:

 - Frendz Hostel – has cheap specials every night on the rooftop and good food on ground floor restaurant

 Day 13: El Nido to Puerto Princessa

-This drive will be a long and (probably) a painful one.
+This drive will be a long and (probably) painful one.
 The vans that usually travel between El Nido and Puerto Princessa are crammed and last around 6 hours.
 Bring water, food and snacks.
 There is generally one stop on the way and the restaurant is not too impressive.
 I ordered a mango smoothie and even that was a big fail.
 Try not to book any flights on this day as this trip could be very unpredictable.

 Day 14: Fly to Manila

 Wake up nice and rested and check out of the hotel in Puerto Princessa.
-This is the last day in the Philippines and you are most likely traveling to Manila to depart home, or another destination.
+This is the last day in the Philippines and you are most likely travelling to Manila to depart home or another destination.
 What an adventure it’s been eh?
 If you want to spend more than 2 weeks in the Philippines, then also check out my article on spending one month in the Philippines.